dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 {{< figure_resizing src="inference.png" >}}

-As you can see, there are some missed detections of the microalgae cells.
-But, considering we only trained for 10 epochs (which took less than 30 seconds to complete), this is an astonishing result!
-Additionally, in this post, I've only used 17 labeled images to train the model.

-Contrary to popular belief, we can feasibly train a sophisticated object detection model with only a few images in short amount of time.
-These outstanding results are all thanks to the Fastai library which incorporates all the best practices in training deep learning models.

-At this point, we have not even tuned any hyperparameters to improve performance.
-The hyperparameters are default values in Fastai that worked extremely well especially considering that this is only our first model trained on this dataset.

-To improve model performance, you may want to experiment by labeling more data, and adjusting a few other hyperparameters such as learning rate, batch size, different models and backbones.

 To count the number of microalgae cells on the image, we can count the number of bounding boxes on the image by with:

 ```python